MaamounOkla/Moment3_DT208G/README.md

 ## Description

-This is a simple Angular SPA (Single Page Application) that converts length from meters to feet and vice versa.
+This is a simple Angular SPA (Single Page Application) that converts length from meters to feet and temperatures from celsius to fahrenheit and vice versa.

 ---